Hazem-A0/Teeth_Disease_Classifier/README.md

 Metrics: Accuracy

 # Model Architecture
-The model uses a ResNet-based architecture, which includes residual blocks that help in training deeper networks by allowing gradients to bypass certain layers, thereby mitigating the vanishing gradient problem.
+The model uses a architecture, which includes residual blocks that help in training deeper networks by allowing gradients to bypass certain layers, thereby mitigating the vanishing gradient problem.

 # Residual Block Structure
 Each residual block consists of two convolutional layers followed by a skip connection that adds the input of the block to the output.